RDycore/RDycore/docs/user/example-cases/harvey-flooding/critical-outflow-bc/harvey-critical-outflow-bc.md

 3. Integrated multi-satellite retrievals for global precipitation measurement (IMERG), and
 4. Multi-Source Weighted-Ensemble Precipitation (MSWEP)

-Critical outflow boundary condition is applied to 13 edges that are identified in the mesh file by `elem_ss1` and `side_ss1`.
+A critical outflow boundary condition is applied to 13 edges that are identified in the mesh file by `elem_ss1` and `side_ss1`.

 ## Script